nih-cfde/published-documentation/README.md

 #### Troubleshooting

-There are three possible reasons the PR might not automatically merge into specspreview:
+There are three possible reasons the PR might not automatically merge into specspreview/cookbookpreview:

 - The most likely reason, is that the preview branch needs to be refreshed, that a stale preview was already in the specspreview/cookbookpreview branch and is clashing with yours.
 To fix it delete the specspreview/cookbookpreview branch and wait for the next hourly run
 - If it's a fresh preview branch, your changes may have made the repos incompatible.
 Tag @Acharbonneau in your PR and she'll help